Black Bean & Chicken Enchilada Lasagna

 - 1 can (15 ounces) black beans, rinsed and drained

-- 3 cans (4 ounces each) whole green chilies, drained and coarsely chopped
+- 3 cans (4 ounces each) whole green chiles, drained and coarsely chopped

 - 3 cups crumbled queso fresco or shredded Mexican cheese blend